scorecard-ai/scorecard-mcp/README.md

 Once deployed, the MCP server can be used with Claude by adding it as an integration:

 1. From Claude's interface, select "Add MCP" from settings
-2. Enter the MCP server URL - you can use either:
+2. Enter the MCP server URL - you can use any of these endpoints:

+   For OAuth authentication:
    ```
    https://scorecard-mcp.dare-d5b.workers.dev/mcp
    ```